Zeroknights16/Application-Bot/docs/installation.md

     "factionrole": "", //Role ID, this role is getting applied when an user has been accepted "pendingrole": "" //Role ID, this role is getting applied when an user has been accepeted with status "Pending" },
-  "permissions": { //Permissions for each command
+  "permissions": { //Permissions for each command; Look above for a list of all available permission types.
     "accept": "BAN_MEMBERS",
     "deny": "BAN_MEMBERS",
     "dm": "BAN_MEMBERS",